 Athena Andreadis, MD

-Dr. Andreadis received her BS in 2003, graduating with distinctions, from Otterbein University near Columbus, Ohio.
+Dr. Andreadis received her BS in 2003, graduating Cum Laude with distinctions, from Otterbein University near Columbus, Ohio.
 She went on to complete her Doctor of Medicine degree at the American University of the Caribbean School of Medicine and graduated in 2007.
 While at AUC, Dr. Andreadis was involved in several campus activities including student government and student clinical research.
 During her clinical rotations in Miami, Florida, she was able to publish a clinical research article with the Cleveland Clinic Foundation.

 Dr. Andreadis currently teaches clinical medicine at AUC and is thrilled to again be a part of her alma mater.